cheminfo/eln-docs/docs/30_structural_analysis/mass/70_polycalc/README.md

 - End-groups: e.g. H, C4H9
 - Monomer MF: e.g. C8H8

-It is possible to include multiple criteria with the use of comas “,”.
+It is possible to include multiple criteria using commas “,”.

-If is also possible to define an unlimited number of monomers that compose the polymer.
+It is also possible to define an unlimited number of monomers that compose the polymer.
 Color will help to identify the composition after analysis.

 ![mfs](images/mfs.png)